THE STORY OF A-SASHI VITAMINS

-The (“FCC proceedings”) became protracted and interfered with the (“Post”) 3 November 2014 buyer's obligation deadline for the closing of the acquisition.
+The (“FCC proceedings”) interfered with the (“Post”) 3 November 2014 buyer's obligation for closing its acquisition of ("PowerBar + Musashi").

-To facilitate the ("Post") closing of the acquisition of ("PowerBar + Musashi") effective on 20 October 2014 while concealing the (“FCC proceedings”) and the pending appeal in the (“Federal Court proceedings”) from the reporting of the acquisition, (“Manousaridis J”) conspired with (“Yates J”) to fraudulently finalise the ("FCC proceedings") displayed on the Commonwealth Courts Portal (“CCP”) from 17 October–28 October 2014 in sync with Justice David Yates (“Yates J”) stopping the ("Christian") appeal from commencing in the (“Federal Court proceedings”) by (“Yates J”) causing a 42-day stoppage in the granting of the application for leave to appeal (“app for leave to appeal 16 Sept 2014”) from 16 September–28 October 2014.
+To facilitate ("Post") closing its acquisition of ("PowerBar + Musashi") effective on 20 October 2014 while concealing the (“FCC proceedings”) and the pending appeal in the (“Federal Court proceedings”) from the reporting of the acquisition, (“Manousaridis J”) conspired with (“Yates J”) to fraudulently have the ("FCC proceedings") displayed as finalised on the Commonwealth Courts Portal (“CCP”) from 17 October–28 October 2014 in sync with Justice David Yates (“Yates J”) stopping the ("Christian") appeal from commencing in the (“Federal Court proceedings”) by (“Yates J”) guaranteeing a 42-day stoppage in the granting of the application for leave to appeal from 16 September–28 October 2014.

 FEDERAL COURT PROCEEDINGS

 ("Yates J") docket Judge of the (“Federal Court proceedings”) responsible for the case management, lied to conceal his association with Nestlé lawyers at hearing on 28 October 2014.

 ("Yates J") committed perjury